 People have difficulty thinking when they are under pressure or stress.
 "Children are easily distracted, running under clothing racks.
 Something will catch their eye and they will wander off," says Officer Eddy Chrispin of the Boston Police Department.
 Try to remain calm.
 Take a minute to remember where you last saw her, what she was wearing.
 You may need this information to find her.

-- Acquire help.
-Alert the store manager immediately.
+- Get help: Alert the store manager immediately.
 Officer Chrispin advises, "Most children will hide under clothing racks so have the store employees do a thorough search of the store."
 Have other shoppers in the store help you.
 Show them a photo of the child and give them a description of any identifiable features and clothing.

 Do these steps first before you alert the parents.
 Time is critical and you need to focus on finding the child quickly.
 The child may be in the store or nearby.
 If the child has not been found with the help of mall security, do the following steps: